Skip to content

 What can a company gain from using circular strategies?

-- In the long term, a lot.
-On the one hand, it's about staying ahead of government and EU regulations, and on the other, it's about reducing material and energy costs.
-Circular strategies also make a company more resilient to tariffs, material shortages and other external factors, while giving it the chance to strengthen its brand.
-Those that are also really good at telling the story of what they do and why definitely have a big competitive advantage.
+– In the long run, a great deal.
+On the one hand, it’s about staying one step ahead of regulations from government agencies and the EU; on the other, it’s about reducing material and energy costs.
+The EU’s increased requirements for traceability, sustainability reporting, and product design mean that more companies need to adopt a circular approach, even if they don’t consider themselves industrial companies.
+With circular strategies, a company also becomes more resilient in the face of tariffs, material shortages, rising raw material costs, and other external factors, while also having the opportunity to strengthen its brand.
+This can involve business models based on return systems (take-back), product-as-a-service, repair, spare parts, or second-hand goods.
+Those who are also really good at communicating what they do and why definitely have significant competitive advantages.

 Can all types of businesses become more circular?